 South of Dashe I followed highway 186 and then highway 183 through the suburban blight.
 There was nothing beautiful about this part of the ride apart from the betel nut beauties by the roadside, several of whom were more fancifully dressed than any others I’ve seen over the years.
 I suppose that in this barren landscape of factories and warehouses a little feminine charm goes a long way toward brightening up some weary worker’s day.

 Most of the rest of the ride to Pingtung City was in darkness so I have no further photographs from that time.
 There wasn’t much to see anyway as I kept to the highway.
-Once I arrived in town I began cycling around the train station area in search of acceptable lodging for the night.
+Once I arrived in town I began cycling around the railway station area in search of acceptable lodging for the night.
 After finding a place for a decent price (about 800 NT if I recall) I had a shower, dropped my stuff off, and, seeing as how I have become something of a night market aficionado over the years, went to go explore the famous Mínzú Road Night Market (民族路夜市).

 An amazing turkey and chicken rice vendor in Minzu Road Night Market.